Determine the final value of n in a hydrogen atom transition if t... | Channels for Pearson+

 1

+Recall the formula for the energy levels of a hydrogen atom: E_n = -13.6 eV / n^2, where E_n is the energy of the level and n is the principal quantum number.
+Convert the photon energy from joules to electron volts if necessary.

-Solve for the final energy level n_f by equating the energy of the photon to the change in energy levels and determine which of the given options (n = 3, n = 4, n = 5, n = 6) satisfies the equation.
+Determine the final value of n by finding the energy level that matches the sum of the initial energy level (n = 2) and the energy of the absorbed photon.
+Compare the calculated energy with the energy levels for n = 3, n = 4, n = 5, and n = 6 to find the correct transition.

 Watch next